RAHUL-DAS-P/RAHUL-DAS-P/README.md

 ### Hi there 👋
-👋 Hello, I'm Rahul Das , a passionate student at College of Engineering Trivandrum with a love for technology and a commitment to creating meaningful solutions.
+👋 Hello, I'm Rahul, a passionate student at College of Engineering Trivandrum with a love for technology and a commitment to creating meaningful solutions.
 I thrive on the excitement of tackling complex challenges and transforming ideas into practical, elegant solutions.
 <br />
 - 🔭 I’m currently working on  IEDC Summit Admin App
 - 🌱 I’m currently learning React